Preston-H-code/Fetch_Take_Home_exercise/README.md

 # Fetch_Take_Home_exercise
-My Submission for the Fetch SRE take home exercise.
+This is my Submission for the Fetch SRE take home exercise.
+- Author: Preston Harewood
 ### Prerequisite for Installation
 1. The first thing you need for this project is to install git.
 Go to the link below and follow the instructions on installing git.
 For Windows users this should also download the ***git bash*** application which we will use later as our terminal.